harry251/open-horizon-vscode/README.md

 ### **Service creation wizard**
 A wizard that guides users through the process of creating a new Open Horizon service, including defining the service's metadata, dependencies, and deployment parameters.

+## Service validation and testing

+The extension provides syntax checking and linting features for policy files to help users ensure their policy files are correct and follow the required structure.
+The features offer real-time error checking, autocompletion, and hover information while editing policy files.
+The future plan includes implementing test validation for Open Horizon.

+For more information on using the syntax checking, linting, and the future test validation feature, please see the [Policy Syntax and Linting Documentation](policy-syntax-linting.md).

 ## **Features to be added**

 ### **Service deployment and management**